-Whole-genome DNA hypomethylation and hypermethylation analysis of the promoter regions of cancer-related genes are regarded as a common method of characterizing diverse cancers [27].
-In our study, we found that whole-genome DNA hypomethylation may start at the benign adenoma stage (LGA) and lead to further hypomethylation at HGA and CRC (Figure 1C).
-As many previous studies have reported, a bimodal distribution can characterize DNA methylation pattern, and we noted that the hypermethylated peak can clearly reflect progressive hypomethylation (Figure 1D and Figure 1E)[28].
-We identified 440 and 6,805 DMRs in low- and hyper-grade adenoma respectively, and of these DMRs, 314(71.4%) in LGA and 4,213 (61.9%) in HGA were hypomethylated compared to normal tissues.
-On the contrary, most DMRs (660/868, 76.0%) differences between HGA and LGA were hypermethylated.
+Whole-genome DNA hypo-methylation and hyper-methylation analysis of the promoter regions of cancer-related genes are regarded as a common method of characterizing diverse cancers [27].
+In our study, we found that whole-genome DNA hypo-methylation may start at the benign adenoma stage (LGA) and lead to further hypo-methylation at HGA and CRC (Figure 1C).
+As many previous studies have reported, a bimodal distribution can characterize DNA methylation pattern, and we noted that the hyper-methylated peak can clearly reflect progressive hypo-methylation (Figure 1D and Figure 1E)[28].
+We identified 440 and 6,805 DMRs in low- and hyper-grade adenoma respectively, and of these DMRs, 314(71.4%) in LGA and 4,213 (61.9%) in HGA were hypo-methylated compared to normal tissues.
+On the contrary, most DMRs (660/868, 76.0%) differences between HGA and LGA were hyper-methylated.
 Aside from a little overlap between HGA genes, significantly distinct DMRs were located between LGA vs Normal and HGA vs LGA which indicates that LGA vs Normal and HGA vs LGA are possibly not the same process with a degree difference but two different epigenetic processes.
-These genome-wide demethylation patterns may indicate that though hypomethylation dominates the carcinogenesis of CRC, hypermethylation sites may contribute more to the distinct malignancy of these lesions.
+These genome-wide demethylation patterns may indicate that though hypo-methylation dominates the carcinogenesis of CRC, hyper-methylation sites may contribute more to the distinct malignancy of these lesions.

 To find functional differences between differing methylation patterns in normal, pre-cancerous, and cancerous tissues, enrichment analysis was applied to 603 genes with DMRs between HGA and LGA which determined that the most enriched terms were related to nervous system and signal transduction (Figure 2A).
 The term gut–brain-axis describes an integrative physiology concept that incorporates all, including afferent and efferent neural, endocrine, nutrient, and immunological signals, cross-talk between the central nervous system and the gastrointestinal system that may be dysregulated during carcinogenesis [25].
 Our KEGG enrichment analysis further highlighted the significance of dopaminergic synapse and serotonergic synapse to CRC development.
 Serotonin (5-hydroxytryptamine, 5-HT) is popularized as a contributor to feelings of well-being and happiness though its actual biological function is complex and multifaceted with roles in modulating cognition, reward, learning, memory, and numerous physiological processes[29].
 Brain 5-HT gets much more respect, and certainly more press and research, than the vastly larger store of 5-HT in the gut though both are important for physiological functions [30].
 Dopamine (3,4-dihydroxyphenethylamine, DA) is an organic chemical of the catecholamine and phenethylamine families that functions both as a hormone and a neurotransmitter and plays several important roles in the brain and body [31].
 In the brain, dopamine functions as a neurotransmitter to send signals to other nerve cells [31].
 Outside the central nervous system, dopamine functions primarily as a local paracrine messenger to reduce gastrointestinal motility and protect the intestinal mucosa [31].
-[32, 33]Our study suggests that the gut–brain-axis and related molecules may be important contributors to the development and progression of CRC even at the benign adenoma stage.
+The interaction of tumor and the nervous system has also been found in gastric cancer and liver cancer [32, 33].
+Our study suggests that the gut–brain-axis and related molecules may be important contributors to the development and progression of CRC even at the benign adenoma stage.